marrrrko/mail-receiver/README.md

 EMAIL_ACCOUNT_PREFIX=goodmailonly-
 ```

 Emails sent to addresses that don't start with the prefix will be ignored.
 This provides some crude protection against spam.
 In the above example, an email sent to `goodmailonly-testuser573@dev.mail.example.com` will be saved.
-An email sent to `testuser573@dev.mail.example.com` will be ignored.
+An email sent to `testuser573@dev.mail.example.com` will be refused.